patricksurry/patricksurry.github.io/_posts/2014-04-19-handdrawn-circles.md

 </svg>

-I started from this [nice approximation][approx] of a perfect circle based on cubic B&eacute;zier segments, where they show that a good approximation to a quarter circle of unit radius is a cubic B&eacute;zier curve with control points
+I started from this [nice approximation][approx] of a perfect circle based on cubic Bézier segments, where they show that a good approximation to a quarter circle of unit radius is a cubic Bézier curve with control points
 $P_0 = (0, 1)$, $P_1 = (c, 1)$, $P_2 = (1, c)$, $P_3 = (1, 0)$
 where $c = 0.551915024494$.
 For example we can use this SVG, with the control points shown in red: <code>&lt;path d="M0,1 C0.552,1 1,0.552 1,0"/></code>